josefverner/esp32-geiger-counter/README.md

 - 1× 1 MΩ Resistor (for the Geiger Counter)
 - 1× 10 kΩ Potentiometer (for the LCD Display backlight)

- // To set up the clock acc, comment the if condition below
 ## Connections
 - Geiger Counter:
 - LCD Display: